Cadasta/cadasta-internal-docs/src/glossary.md

 # Glossary

-Terms defined in this document will appear as annotations when used within our documentation,
+Terms defined in this document will appear as annotations when used within our documentation.

 ## Markdown